Discrete physical states and correction terms in the Supersymmetric c=1 Model of String Theory: Introduction

-The outline of this thesis work is the following.
-In the first section, we review the basic concepts of BRST quantization and vertex operator formalism in perturbative Ramond-Neveu-Schwarz (RNS) superstring theory, describing strings with the local worldsheet gauge supersymmetry \cite{GSW}.
-We conclude the section by studying the global space-time symmetries of this theory and observe its action and show that the generator of this symmetry is given by a very special type of the worldsheet current (vertex operator) which violate the principle of ghost picture equivalence \cite{POLY2}.
-In the sections 1.1 and 1.2, we explore the general property of special vertex operators of this type and show their relevance to non-perturbative physics of strings, on the examples of critical string theory and supersymmetric $c=1$ model \cite{LiTs,KlPo,Witten} We present geometrical reasons for the appearance of picture-dependent operators and introduce the notion of ghost cohomologies that classifies the vertices with the ghost-matter mixing (section 2.1) \cite{POLY1}.
-The section 2.3 of this work particularly explores the question of $BRST$ invariance of vertex operators from the ghost cohomologies of positive and negative ghost numbers.
-One particular problem with these vertex operators is that they are not manifestly BRST-invariant as they don\textquoteright{}t commute with the supercurrent terms of the $BRST$ charge.
-We propose a general prescription that allows to restore $BRST$ invariance of these states by adding $b-c$ ghost dependent terms to the expressions of these operators and demonstrate how this scheme works on the example of the ghost-matter mixing five-form state of critical $NSR$ superstring theory in ten dimensions.
-We also show an explicit calculation of the correction terms restoring the $BRST$ invariance of the $T_{12}$ current.
-In the concluding section, we discuss physical implications of our results and directions for the future work.
+We introduce the notion of ghost cohomologies and discuss their appearance based on the approach used in \cite{POLY1}.
+Section 2.3 explores the question of $BRST$ invariance of vertex operators from the ghost cohomologies of positive and negative ghost numbers \cite{POLY3-1}.
+An interesting property of these vertex operators is that they are not manifestly $BRST$-invariant as they don\textquoteright t commute with the supercurrent terms of the $BRST$ charge \cite{Poly2019,SuperString,Superstring2,2D}.
+The main importance of the general prescription that we provide here is that it allows to restore their $BRST$ invariance by adding $b-c$ ghost dependent terms to the expressions of these operators and demonstrate how this strategy generally works on the example of the ghost-matter mixing five-form state of the critical $NSR$ superstring theory in ten dimensions.
+More importantly, we provide an explicit calculation of the correction terms restoring the $BRST$ invariance of the $T_{1,2}$ current.
+In the concluding section, we summarize our results and discuss some possible implications of our results and suggest directions for future work.